 |Bolles||(Wm.
 Bolles Pen Company) A pen manufacturing company located in Toledo, Ohio; founded in 1903 as the Standard Self-Filling Pen Company by William Bolles, had been renamed by 1906.
 It remained in business as late as 1926, by which time it had been renamed the Wm.
 Bolles Dollar Pen Company but was probably no longer in the hands of Bolles himself.
 The company began by offering a sliding-barrel “sleeve filler” called the Wm.
 Bolles Standard Self-Filling Self-Cleaning Fountain Pen (U.S. Patent No 737,697).
 In this design, the barrel was to be slid completely off the back of the sac so that the user could squeeze the sac by pressing on lengthwise metal bars attached around its circumference.
 By 1907, Bolles had come up with a slightly better design, the Wm.
 Bolles Self-Filling Non-Leaking Fountain Pen.
 In 1923, the company was named in a lawsuit alleging fraudulent manufacture of pens intended to resemble those of other makers (probably Conklin); the defendants denied operating as the Bolles company while admitting to the use of several other company names.|

 (Peter Bock AG) A nib manufacturer located in Heidelberg, Germany; founded in 1939 by Peter Bock.
-The company, managed as of this writing by Otto and Wolfgang Bock, also produces feeds and threaded housings to create complete screw-in nib units with both gold and steel nibs.
+The company, managed as of this writing by Wolfgang Bock, also produces feeds and threaded housings to create complete screw-in nib units with both gold and steel nibs.
 The Bock logo, seen below as copied from a nib, is a leaping buck antelope on a mountain background, within a circle.
 See also JoWo, Schmidt.

 |body||The main portion of the pen; everything except the cap.
 Sometimes mistakenly called the barrel.
 See also barrel.|